caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 ```shell
 wget -O ./contigs/kraken2-taxonomy-contigs.qza https://polybox.ethz.ch/index.php/s/Wk0nsgQfEjgdabc/download
 ```
-### Filtering Feature Table
+### Feature Table Filtering
-Now that we have acquaired our contig feature table, we will also remove samples that are not part of the autoFMT study following the exact same approach as we did for the reads.
+Now that we have acquired our contig feature table, we will also remove samples that are not part of the autoFMT study (following the same approach we used in our read-based analysis).
 ```shell
 qiime feature-table filter-samples \
   --i-table ./contigs/kraken2-presence-absence-contigs.qza \